tony-dev0/tony-dev0/README.md

 - 🌱 I’m currently learning new **Web Technologies, Smart Automations and AI / ML**

-- 👯 I’m looking to collaborate on **any project related to web technologies**
+- 👯 I’m looking to collaborate on **any project related to Web technologies**

 - 👨‍💻 All of my projects are available at [my website](macanthony.vercel.app)